panoplyio/sql-library/salesforce/queries/revenue_and_loss_by_opportunity_type.md

 description: This query sums the total amount from opportunities grouped by type.
 A total is displayed at the bottom
 requirements: Collect the `Opportunities` Resource with the Panoply Salesforce data source.
 usage: This query can be displayed in a pivot form to display the total amount per opportunity type.
 modifications: The table in the `FROM` might need to be changed based on Schema and Destination settings in the data source.
 The Date Range Filter using the `closedate` in the `WHERE` clause can be changed.
+Everything below the UNION ALL clause can also be removed if you prefer to not have the total at the bottom.
 ---

 # Salesforce: All revenue and loss for the Quarter-To-Date (QTD) grouped by type of opportunity.